The 7 Most Essential Characteristics of a Good Leader

 - Employees don’t want to feel like simply a number or a cog.
 Strong communication ensures that they are heard, making them feel like a valued part of the team.

 - Good communication skills ensure goals, plans, and expectations are conveyed clearly and accurately across the whole organization, creating a strong sense of alignment.

 - An open style of communication leads to a culture of general openness in which employees feel free to share their ideas, concerns, and perspectives without fear of reprisal.

-- While there are few disadvantages associated with good communication, poor communication (like messages that go out too quickly or without coordination) can lead to apathy and a sense of confusion among employees.
+- While there are few disadvantages associated with good communication, poor communication (like messages that go out too quickly, frequently, or without coordination) can lead to apathy and a sense of confusion among employees.